Musica Unita:

 2026

-Musica Unita became a Scottish Registered Charity in November 2025.
-During this period, it received support from the Make It Happen Fund to develop and deliver its online teaching curriculum and established a Board of Trustees.
+Musica Unita became a registered Scottish charity in November 2025, marking a significant step in the organisation’s growth and development.
+During this period, it received support from the Make It Happen Fund to further develop and deliver its online teaching curriculum, while also establishing its Board of Trustees.

 2023